Fork me on GitHub

 By default, messages are logged at the log level set by maven.
 This option allows you to change the log level.
 Valid options are all, debug, info, warn, error, none.
 Leave empty to use the default log level.
 Please note that you can only decrease, not increase, the log level.

-• Type: com.github.blutorange.maven.plugin.closurecompiler.common.LogLevel
+• Type: com.github.blutorange.maven.plugin.closurecompiler.plugin.LogLevel

 • Required: No